Randall County Court Records

 Family Law Filing Fees (Effective January 1, 2024)

 The initial filing fee for family law cases — including divorces, adoptions, terminations, name changes, and emancipation petitions — totals $350.00.
-This consolidated fee includes the basic filing fee, state and local consolidated fees, law library, court reporter, ADR, court facility, courthouse security, appellate, jury fund, records preservation, and language access fees.
+This consolidated fee covers the basic filing fee along with state and local consolidated fees, law library, court reporter, ADR, court facility, courthouse security, appellate, jury fund, records preservation, and language access fees.

-For actions within an existing family law case (such as modifications, enforcement motions, contempt motions, or license suspension petitions), the fee is $80.00.
-Motions to transfer a SAPCR (Suit Affecting the Parent-Child Relationship) into the county also cost $80.00.
+For actions within an existing family law case — such as modifications, enforcement motions, contempt motions, or license suspension petitions — the fee is $80.00.
+Motions to transfer a SAPCR (Suit Affecting the Parent-Child Relationship) into the county also carry an $80.00 fee.

-Self-represented litigants can access forms for common family law filings, including forms to start a divorce without children and adult name change petitions, through the Texas e-filing self-help portal.
-Additional resources for self-represented parties are available through Texas Law Help.
+Self-represented litigants can access forms for common family law matters, including forms to start a divorce without children and adult name change petitions, through the Texas e-filing self-help portal.
+Additional resources are available through Texas Law Help.

 Marriage Records

-Marriage licenses are issued by the County Clerk’s office.
-Both applicants must appear (or one may complete an absent applicant form), provide government-issued photo ID, and supply their Social Security number.
-Marriage license information and an online application are available through the County Clerk’s self-service portal.
+Marriage licenses are issued by the County Clerk's office.
+Both applicants must appear in person — or one may complete an absent applicant form — and each must provide a government-issued photo ID and their Social Security number.
+Marriage license information and an online application are available through the County Clerk's self-service portal.

 Marriage License TypeFee